-Oryzanol was first extracted from rice bran oil in 1954.
-In addition to rice, it is found in barley, corn, wheat, oats, asparagus, tomatoes, peas, berries, olives, vegetables, fruits (especially citrus fruits) and several other foods.
-I can find it in a small amount
+First extracted from rice bran oil in 1954, oryzanol is found in small amounts in barley, corn, wheat, oats, asparagus, tomatoes, peas, berries, olives, vegetables, fruits (especially citrus fruits) and several other foods, in addition to rice

-Originally oryzanol was considered to be a single compound, but the molecular structure was later identified as a mixture of phytosterol ferulic acid esters, composed of ferulic acid esters and plant sterols (sterols and triterpene alcohols)
+Originally thought to be a single compound, oryzanol was later identified as a mixture of plant sterols ferulates, consisting of ferulates and phytosterols (sterols and triterpene alcohols).

-In oryzanol, at least 10 phytosterol ferulates have been found, of which cycloartenyl ferulate, 24-methylenecycloartanyl ferulate, campesteryl ferulate, β-sitosteryl ferulate are the main components, accounting for about 80%
+In oryzanol, at least 10 plant sterol ferulate have been found, of which cycloartenyl ferulate, 24-methylenecycloartanyl ferulate, campesteryl ferulate, β-sitosteryl ferulate are the main components, accounting for about 80%.

 Good for blood lipid regulation

-Dyslipidemia includes: hypercholesterolemia, hypertriglyceridemia, mixed hyperlipidemia, and low concentrations of serum high-density lipoprotein cholesterol (HDL-c).
+Dyslipidemia includes hypercholesterolemia, hypertriglyceridemia, mixed hyperlipidemia, and low serum high-density lipoprotein cholesterol (HDL-c).

-As we all know, long-term hyperlipidemia can lead to atherosclerosis, cardiovascular disease, stroke, acute pancreatitis and kidney disease, and also increase the risk of breast cancer and other malignancies
+Long-term hyperlipidemia is known to lead to atherosclerosis, cardiovascular disease, stroke, acute pancreatitis and kidney disease, and also increases the risk of breast cancer and other malignancies.

-A study (16-week period, 20 patients with chronic schizophrenia with dyslipidemia) pointed out that oral gamma-oryzanol (100 mg three times a day, each time) can reduce total cholesterol and low-density fat Protein cholesterol (low-density lipoprotein cholesterol), and increase high-density lipoprotein cholesterol (High-density lipoprotein cholesterol) levels.
+One study (16 weeks, 20 patients with chronic schizophrenia with dyslipidemia) showed that oral gamma-oryzanol (100 mg three times daily) lowered total cholesterol and low-density lipoprotein cholesterol and increased high-density cholesterol lipoprotein cholesterol) level.
 Note 1

-Another double-blind randomized controlled trial (4 weeks, 59 patients with hyperlipidemia) pointed out that compared with the control group, consumption of rice bran oil rich in gamma-oryzanol significantly reduced low-density lipoprotein cholesterol (LDL-C) level, in addition, the antioxidant status (measured by oxygen radical absorbance capacity and ferric reducing antioxidant power) has also been significantly improved.
+Another double-blind randomized controlled trial (4 weeks, 59 patients with hyperlipidemia) showed that consumption of gamma-oryzanol-rich rice bran oil significantly reduced low-density lipoprotein cholesterol (LDL-C) levels compared with controls, and there was also a significant improvement in antioxidant status (measured by oxygen radical absorbance capacity and ferric reducing antioxidant power).
 Note 2

-The underlying mechanism is related to gamma-Oryzanol inhibits HMGCoA reductase and induces the release of cholesterol 7-α-hydroxylase (CYP7A1) (these two are key enzymes involved in liver cholesterol synthesis)
+The mechanism behind gamma-oryzanol is related to the inhibition of HMGCoA reductase and the induction of the release of cholesterol 7-α-hydroxylase (CYP7A1), two key enzymes involved in liver cholesterol synthesis.

-*Conclusion: For hyperlipidemia, the intake of oryzanol may have a positive effect on blood lipid regulation, but it is limited by the small number of samples, and more long-term large-scale trials are still needed for further verification
+*Conclusion: For hyperlipidemia, the intake of oryzanol may have a positive effect on blood lipid regulation, but it is limited by the small sample size, and more long-term large-scale trials are still needed for further verification

 Increase muscle strength

-Skeletal muscle is a motor organ and a major contributor to energy expenditure during rest.
-It is the largest reservoir for blood sugar processing under the stimulation of insulin after a meal.
+Skeletal muscle, a motor organ, is a major contributor to energy expenditure at rest and is the largest reservoir for blood glucose processing under postprandial insulin stimulation.

-In addition to its obvious role in exercise and movement, the maintenance of skeletal muscle is vital to metabolic health.
-Its quality and function below expected standards are related to various negative health outcomes, such as increased risk of cardiovascular disease, cancer, and disability.
+In addition to its obvious role in movement and movement, the maintenance of skeletal muscle is essential for metabolic health, and its quality and function below expected standards are associated with a variety of negative health outcomes such as: increased risk of cardiovascular disease, cancer and disability.

-A randomized double-blind controlled trial (9 weeks, 30 healthy volunteers), divided into two groups, after training, taking γ-Oryzanol supplement (600 mg) or placebo (equivalent lactose).
+One randomized, double-blind controlled trial (9 weeks, 30 healthy volunteers) divided into two groups of γ-oryzanol supplementation (600 mg) or placebo (equivalent lactose) after training.
 Note 3

-It was found that there was no significant difference in anthropometric and skinfold thickness measurement scores between the supplement group and the placebo group, but taking oryzanol improved the muscle strength measurement scores after resistance training.
+It was found that there was no significant difference in anthropometric and skinfold thickness measurement scores between the supplementation and placebo groups, but taking oryzanol improved muscle strength measurement scores after resistance training.

-*Conclusion: Supplementing oryzanol may have a positive effect on improving muscle strength performance after exercise, but it is still limited by the small sample size, and more research is needed for further verification
+*Conclusion: Oryzanol supplementation may have a positive effect on improving muscle strength performance after exercise, but it is still limited by the small sample size, and more studies are still needed for further verification

 Beneficial cognitive function (animal research)

-Aging has an adverse effect on cognition.
-Many studies have shown that after the age of 70, approximately 16% of people will have mild cognitive impairment and 14% will develop dementia.
+Aging has a detrimental effect on cognition, and many studies have shown that after the age of 70, about 16% of people will have mild cognitive impairment and 14% will develop dementia.

-Animal studies point out that Gamma-Oryzanol is a natural compound that can maintain and enhance brain cognitive functions to maintain brain reserves, thereby preventing clinical symptoms or signs of neurodegenerative diseases.
+Animal studies have shown that Gamma-oryzanol is a natural compound that maintains and enhances brain cognitive function to maintain brain reserves, thereby preventing clinical signs or signs of neurodegenerative diseases.
 Note 4

-*Conclusion: Animal studies point out that oral oryzanol has a positive effect on maintaining or improving cognitive function, but further verification by human studies is needed
+*Conclusion: Animal studies have shown that oral oryzanol has a positive effect on maintaining or improving cognitive function, but further verification is still needed in human studies

 Inhibit tumor growth (animal research)

-Cancer is still a major public health problem in the world, and the global cancer burden continues to increase.
-In the diagnosis of advanced cancer, chemotherapy is still the most effective means to improve the quality of life of patients and prolong survival.
+Cancer remains a major public health problem in the world, and the global cancer burden continues to increase.
+When advanced cancer is diagnosed, chemotherapy remains the most effective means of improving quality of life and prolonging survival.

-Despite these improvements, current treatment methods have little effect on the 5-year overall survival of patients with advanced disease, and drug resistance is still a major obstacle to successful treatment.
+Despite these improvements, current treatments have little effect on 5-year overall survival in patients with advanced disease, and drug resistance remains a significant barrier to successful treatment.

-Natural products play an important role as an effective source of anti-tumor drugs.
-It is estimated that as many as 30% to 40% of anti-cancer drugs used worldwide come from plant sources.
-The development of medicinal plants continues to bring great hopes for cancer prevention and treatment.
+Natural products play an important role as an effective source of antitumor drugs.
+It is estimated that up to 30 to 40 percent of the anti-cancer drugs used globally come from plant sources.
+The development of medicinal plants continues to hold great promise for cancer prevention and treatment.

 An animal study pointed out that oryzanol can inhibit tumor growth by inducing NK cell activity, activating macrophages, and inhibiting angiogenesis.
 Note 5

-*Conclusion: Animal studies point out that oryzanol may be helpful in inhibiting tumor growth, but it still needs further verification by human studies
+*Conclusion: Animal studies suggest that oryzanol may be helpful in inhibiting tumor growth, but further verification is still needed in human studies

 Good for Type 2 Diabetes (Animal Research)

-Type 2 diabetes (type 2 diabetes) is caused by insulin resistance, which is an abnormal response to insulin-mediated cell activity, accompanied by a relative shortage of pancreatic β cells
+Type 2 diabetes is caused by insulin resistance, an abnormal response to insulin-mediated cell activity, accompanied by a relative insufficiency of pancreatic islets β cells

-Insulin is a peptide hormone secreted by pancreatic β cells.
-It can promote glucose uptake by cells, regulate sugar, lipid, and protein metabolism, promote cell division and growth, and maintain normal blood sugar levels.
+Insulin is a peptide hormone secreted by pancreatic islet β cells, which can promote cell uptake of glucose, regulate sugar, lipid, protein metabolism, promote cell division and growth, and maintain normal blood sugar levels.

-Two animal studies pointed out that oryzanol can increase insulin sensitivity, improve islet B cell dysfunction and subsequent apoptosis.
+Two animal studies have shown that oryzanol can increase insulin sensitivity, improve islet B cell dysfunction, and subsequent apoptosis.
 Note 6, Note 7

-*Conclusion: Animal studies point out that oryzanol may be helpful for blood sugar control, but it still needs further verification by human studies
+*Conclusion: Animal studies suggest that oryzanol may be helpful for glycemic control, but further validation is needed in human studies

 Are there any side effects of oryzanol?

-Up to the present limited human studies, for most adults, oryzanol is considered safe when taken orally, and no obvious side effects or adverse reactions have been reported.
+In limited human studies to date, oryzanol is considered safe when taken orally in most adults, and no significant side effects or adverse effects have been reported.

-Studies on rats have pointed out that oryzanol is a promoter of lung cancer in rats, but its effect is weak and only works at very high dose levels.
+Studies in rats (RATs) have pointed out that oryzanol is a promoter of lung cancer development in rats, but its effect is weak and only works at very high dose levels.
 Note 9

-Other animal studies believe that oryzanol is not carcinogenic, even at high doses (2000 mg/kg body weight).
-Note 10, Note 11
+Other animal studies have concluded that oryzanol is not carcinogenicity, even at high doses (2000 mg/kg body weight).
+Notes 10, Note 11

-- Do not use in patients with abnormal thyroid function, because oryzanol may reduce the level of thyroid-stimulating hormone.
+2. Do not use in patients with abnormal thyroid function, because oryzanol may reduce thyroid-stimulating hormone levels.
 Note 8